Calculate Commission on Sales Orders

 Step 2: Write the Script

 This script calculates a custom commission amount when a sales order is saved.
-The calculated commission amount is displayed on a custom field on the sales order record.
-The commission is based on the sum of commission amounts for each item included in the sales order: the MSRP of the item, the net distributor costs (MSRP * 0.5), and the price of the item sold to the customer.
+The calculated commission amount is displayed in a custom field on the sales order record.
+The commission is based on the sum of commission amounts for each item in the sales order: MSRP, the net distributor costs (MSRP * 0.5), and the price sold to the customer.

 Script Summary